gvwilson/sensibleadventures/booksters-apprentice.md

 past Gaeston.
 As she did so, her foot slipped.
 "Whoa!" she exclaimed, sliding down the shaft.

-Laeuc grabbed her pant leg as he went by.
-Erileine found herself hanging upside down on her back.  "*La*, are you all right?"
-Razi asked.
+Razi grabbed her pant leg as she went by.
+Erileine found herself hanging upside down on her back.
+"Are you all right?" he asked.

 "I'm fine," Erileine lied.
 She was upside down in a dark tunnel, inside a mountain flying only the saints knew where, on her way to steal a magic stone from an invading army.
 "I'm fine."

 She moved more carefully after that.
-When she reached the horizontal passage at the top of the shaft she collapsed, panting.
-One by one the others joined her.
+When she reached the horizontal passage at the top of the shaft she collapsed beside the grownups, panting.

-Finally Gaeston clambered to his feet and took the two halves of his spear from his pack.
-Screwing the haft together, he picked up his lantern once again and set off.
+Eventually Gaeston clambered to his feet and took his bow from his pack, restringing it while Laeuc screwed the two halves of his spear together and Vurt made sure that his sword was loose in his scabbard.
+Without a word being said, he picked up his lantern once again and set off.
 Behind him, the others followed suit.

 A hundred strides, two… Erileine had no idea what time it was, what direction they were heading, or what they would do when they got there.
+All she knew was that the tilted walls felt like they were closing in on her.
+She wondered if her father and Laeuc felt it too.
+They must.
+They had lived their lives under the open sky just like she had.
+That's how people were meant to live, not closed in like this with walls all around them and darkness waiting to swallow them the moment they dropped their lanterns.

+She took a deep breath.
+Her papaere was managing, and so was Razi.
+She could too.
+And anyway, they had bigger things to worry about than suffocating underground.
 "Steal the stone" was even less of a plan than the heroes in stories usually had.

-Gaeston stopped abruptly and raised his hand.
+Gaeston stopped abruptly, raising his hand to halt the others behind him.
 Something rumbled in the distance.
-"Right," he whispered.
-"Armaend, Laeuc, bows out.
-Donaien, you're with me.
-Bookster, you–hells, you do whatever you want."

-Erileine pressed herself against the tilted wall to let the grown-ups pass.
 There was a slight breeze, barely enough to stir Erileine's hair, but it smelled faintly of oil and wet cinders.
+"Right," Gaeston whispered.
+"Laeuc, you're with me.
+Bookster, Vurt, you–cake, you do whatever you want."

 The passage opened onto a room tilted at the same disquieting angle as everything else inside the mountain.  "*La*, allow me," the bookster said.
 He drew something from inside his *deel* and threw it against the floor.
 It tinkled like breaking glass and started to glow.

-"Hoy," Erileine breathed.
-The room was enormous–the Captain's House would fit into it with room left over for a sizeable garden.
+"Wow," Erileine breathed.
+The room was enormous–the Captain's House would fit into it with space left over for a sizable garden.
 The only break in the polished walls was a square opening opposite them, identical to the one they had just come through.

-They were halfway to it when a whistle blew.
+They were halfway across the tilted floor when an all-too-familiar whistle blew.
 "Run!"
 Gaeston shouted needlessly.
 Voices shouted behind them.
 Erileine glanced over her shoulder as soldiers in steel helmets spilled out of the tunnel behind them.

-"*Forchem!*" a voice commanded!  *Thwack!
-Thwack!* Crossbow quarrels whistled past Erileine's ears.
+"*Forchem!*" a voice commanded!  *Thwack!* A crossbow quarrel whistled over Erileine's head, and for a crazy moment she wanted to turn and scream, "Stop it!
+Stop shooting at me!"

 Razi reached the opposite passage first.
-He spun around, shouting, "Through, through!" as Gaeston and Donaien followed, then Laeuc, and then Armaend–but no, Armaend was down, tugging weakly at the crossbow bolt in his side before going limp.
+He spun around, shouting, "Through, through!" as Vurt and Erileine followed, then Laeuc, and then Gaeston–but no, Gaeston was down, tugging weakly at the crossbow bolt in his side before going limp.

-"Armaend!"
-Donaien shouted.
-"Armaend!"
+"Gaeston!"
+Laeuc shouted.
+"Gaeston!"
 He raised his spear and charged back at the oncoming soldiers.

-Erileine skidded to a halt, ready to turn and help, but her father grabbed her arm.
+Erileine skidded to a halt, but her grandfather grabbed her arm.
 "Come on!"  he shouted, pulling her on.
 They fled down the corridor ten strides behind the others.
 Left, right, right again, and up a stairway tilted drunkenly on its side.

 Razi stopped at its top.
 "Make ready," he said quietly.

-"What?"

-"He means get your damn bow up," Gaeston hissed, tightening his grip on his spear.
-Laeuc nodded jerkily and raised his bow.
+Vurt hefted his sword grimly.

 Three Hett came around the corner.
-They were only ten strides away–there was no way Laeuc could miss the first one, or Razi the second.
-The third one ran at Gaeston, swinging his sword to knock his spear aside, but Gaeston dropped the point and thrust.
-He twisted the spear to follow the Hett down, then yanked it free.
+There was no way Razi's quicksilver sword could have missed the first one.
+The second and third stumbled on him as he went down, just in time for Vurt to take a stumping step forward and swing, forehand and backhand.

 Just that quickly, it was over.
-Laeuc looked at the men now lying on the stairs, then lowered his bow, turned, and threw up.
+Erileine looked at the men lying on the stairs, turned, and threw up.

 ---

 There was nothing for them to do after that but follow the fireflies.
 First one and then another flew away without hesitation, always leading the upward toward the mountain's peak.
+Erileine tried to turn back twice.
+The first time, Razi took her arm and said, "No.  They'll be all right.
+And if they're not, there's nothing we can do."
+The second time, her grandfather wrapped her in a clumsy hug and whispered, "I know, I know," into her ear while she struggled, angry and frightened and sobbing.

+"You all right now?" he asked after a moment.
+"Because we have work to do."
+She sniffled one last time and wiped her nose on his chest, laughing weakly at his mock disgust.

-They finally reached a double door twice Erileine's height and wide enough to drive a cart through.
-Erileine gasped as she followed her father through it.
-She had thought the last room was big…
+The fireflies led them to a double door twice Erileine's height and wide enough to drive a cart through.
+Erileine gasped as she followed her father through it and onto a balcony the size of Mapmarket Square.
+Fresh scrapes and loose dirt on its otherwise polished surface showed where it had somehow slid out of the mountainside like a drawer.
+Its downward tilt made Erileine feel like one false step would send her tumbling into space.

-They were standing on a balcony the size of Starboard Town.
-The downward tilt of the floor made Erileine feel like she was falling into space.
-Below them lay a huge stone amphitheatre.
-Its floor was a maze of carved stone benches, waist-high walls, free-standing doors, and heavy sculptures that reminded Erileine of the pictures children drew of monsters.
+Below them lay a huge stone amphitheater that Erileine recognized from pictures and paintings filled with carved stone benches, waist-high walls, free-standing doors, and heavy sculptures that reminded Erileine of the pictures children drew of monsters.
 Globes of dayglass bigger than any piece Erileine had ever seen blazed yellow-white here and there.

-And overhead, the pyramid on the mountain's peak was opening like a flower.
+They had made it–they had reached the original peak of the mountain.

 "There," Razi said, pointing.
-A flat-topped pyramid, identical in shape to the one on the peak, stood in the center of the amphitheatre.
+A flat-topped pyramid stood in the center of the amphitheater, identical in proportions to the mountain itself and to the one in Tinhead.
+Beyond it, what had originally been a steep hillside was now a near-vertical cliff.

-The Hett had built a wooden stage around it to give themselves a level floor.
-Their boots drummed on its planks as they hurried back and forth between the strange machines that surrounded it.
+The Hett had built a wooden stage around the pyramid to give themselves a level workspace.
+Their boots drummed on its planks as they hurried back and forth between the strange devices that surrounded it.
 An eerie blue light rose from one of the machines like steam from a kettle.
 A face, ten times larger than life and too narrow to be human, suddenly appeared above another, its mouth open as if to laugh or scream, then vanished.

-As it did so, the rumbling suddenly stopped.
+The rumbling suddenly stopped.
 Razi cursed.
-"We must find stairs," he said.
+"We must find a way down," he said.

-Gaeston caught his sleeve.
-"It'll be faster to climb.
-Here."
-Handing his spear to Razi, he slipped the coil of rope off his shoulder and knotted it around the balcony's stone railing.
+Vurt caught his sleeve.
+"Here."
+Sheathing his sword, he slipped the coil of rope off his shoulder and knotted it around the balcony's stone railing.

-"Will it take your weight?"
-Laeuc asked.
+"Will it take your weight?" the bookster asked.

-Gaeston shrugged.
+Vurt shrugged.
 "Only one way to find out, isn't there?"
-He swung himself over.
+He swung his false leg over the railing and slithered down the rope.

-A minute later, the four of them stood together on the amphitheatre's tilted floor.
+A minute later, the four of them stood together on the amphitheater floor.
 Ahead and below, the Hett hurried about their work.

-"La, we have company," Razi whispered, pointing.
+"*La*, we have company," Razi whispered, pointing.
 Four soldiers were marching toward the center stage.
 Sitting upright on the sedan chair they carried was a middle-aged man in a plain gray uniform.
 He swayed slightly with the chair's motion, but looked neither right nor left.

-Gaeston tightened his grip on his spear.
+Vurt tightened his grip on his sword.
 "One of their magicians?"

 Razi nodded.
 "Just so.
 And *la*, do you see over there?
 I think they are the others."
 Two more sedan chairs stood empty next to the